benofben/benlackey/posts/Card Games/README.md

 Sometime around 2015 I gave all my cards to a friend.
 I knew he'd started playing a bit and thought it might be fun.
 Little did I realize that they were worth the downpayment on a pretty decent house.
 And there's the rub.

 These are games.
 They're for fun.
 It's no fun to play against some guy who laid out $100k when you're in it for shits and giggles.
 I'm thinking a bit about how to put together a game that is fun for a casual player but could still be customized more for cleverness than power creep.
 I always loved winning a game of C&C or Starcraft with one unit type more for the amusement of myself than anyone else.

+I joined the Facebook group "Poorly Playing Magic" a while back.
+It's hilarious and I think underscores a desire for fun card games not designed to be addictive or expensive.
+Magic seems to have really jumped the shark with the Universes Beyond madness, trying to shoe horn everything from Star Trek to Spiderman into what was previously a high fantasy setting.